Postdoctoral Psychology Residency

 Plymouth, MN 55441-5398

-Springbrook: Postdoctoral residents at Hazelden in Springbrook are provided the opportunity to gain additional experience working with a variety of mental health conditions in a chemically dependent adult population ages 18+.
-Clinical services include diagnostic assessment, individual therapy, group therapy, psychological assessment and interdisciplinary consultation within both men and women populations.
+Springbrook: Postdoctoral residents at Hazelden in Springbrook are provided the opportunity to gain additional experience working with a variety of mental health conditions in adult male and female populations ages 18+ with substance use disorders.
+There are also opportunities to work with clients in our Trauma Program, Health Care Professionals Program, and LGBTQ Track.
+Clinical services include diagnostic assessment, individual therapy, group therapy, psychological assessment and interdisciplinary consultation.
 All supervision will be provided on site.
 For additional information, or to submit your application, contact Shari Melton, PsyD, LP.

 1901 Esther Street